lukelarue/losiento/rules.md

   - They cannot be switched using an 11 card.
   - They cannot be targeted by a `Sorry!` card.
 - If a pawn is forced by a card (such as a 4 or 10) to move **backward out of the Safety Zone**, it is no longer safe and can once again be bumped or switched until it re-enters the Safety Zone.
+- When counting a **forward move** that passes your own Safety Zone entry, you count spaces in this order:
+  1. Outer-track spaces up to and including your Safety Zone entry square on the main track.
+  2. Then Safety Zone space 1, Safety Zone space 2, and so on, in order toward Home.

+  A pawn that is **behind its own Safety Zone** on the outer track will therefore enter the Safety Zone as soon as its forward move goes past the entry square, and then continue along the Safety Zone spaces toward Home.

 ### 5.6 Entering Home